easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-BP.md

 2. In the user's profile in Redmine (*eg his preference of interpretation*).
 3. In his environment (*workstation, browser etc*).
 This is also sometimes called 'local offset'.

-The chosen and preferred way for Redmine (and so for EP and ER too) is/should be
+The chosen and preferred way for Redmine (as well as for EP and ER) is/should be:

 1. Store values in database in UTC.
 2. Expose dates in API at UTC.